basho/rfc/support/upgrade_downgrade_review_proforma.md

 **Note**: in this scenario the new features MUST be separately enabled from a command line tool and the CLI MUST tell users that if they switch this feature on there is no going back...
 The proposal for this scenario MUST be reviewed by the CSE team

+Here are two examples of non-backward compatible features, one bad and one good:

+Good: Bucket Types.
+There is a UI moment that makes it painfully clear that this move will cause data to be written in a form that is unreadable by the previous version.
+Strictly opt-in by the user.

+Bad: Bitcask small keys.
+Upon upgrade to a version that supported small keys, users were opted in to that behavior causing all data written after upgrading a node to be unreadable by the previous version of Bitcask.
+Users who needed to easily be able to roll back had to be told to opt-out of small keys via the configuration, or spend a lot of time with a recovery step (à la Scenario 8) to revert the keys to the previous format.

-## Scenario 8 - (the bad scenario, don't do it!)
+### Scenario 8 - (the bad scenario, don't do it!)

 In scenario the data on disk needs to be converted back to V1.
-This is deeply unadvisable - but may be appropriate for low data volumes - eg meta data or other other things in riak core.
+This is deeply inadvisable - but may be appropriate for low data volumes - eg meta data or other other things in riak core.

 In this scenario the vnode is stopped, the data is transformed in situ and the old version is started.